sergey-novozhylov/sergey-novozhylov/README.md

 - 👋 Hi, I’m @sergey-novozhylov
 - 👀 I’m interested in MVP/StartUp projects
-- 🌱 I’m currently learning node, react, react native, figma
+- 🌱 My preferable tech stack is react, node, react native.
 - 💞️ I’m looking to collaborate on new products and team who has the same values as me
 - 📫 How to reach me sergey.novozhylov@gmail.com